-Most forms of clinical documentation serve communication.
-Indeed, one of the commonest forms of communication emulates traditional "mailing" of consultation letters.
-This can happen when classes of documents are automatically exchanged between different information systems (e.g., eDelivery) or when specific documents are sent to others copied via secure mail, messaging, facsimile or mail.
+Clinical documentation serves communication.
+Indeed, one of the commonest forms of communication emulates mailing of consultation letters.
+The parallel in clinical information systems happens when some document types are automatically sent to external systems via secure mail, messaging, facsimile, mail or systems interfaces.

 There are two categories of clinical documentation:

 Summative documentation gathers all information pertinent to an encounter, organizes observations, exposes meaning, and offers a plan.
 Examples include consultation notes, admission histories, discharge summaries, surgery reports, transfer notes and care paths.